-- At least one complete example of each integral touchpoint. - The strategic idea in action how it was brought to life. - More creative work versus setup/retelling of the case.
+- At least one complete example of each integral touchpoint. - The strategic idea in action how it was brought to life. - More creative work versus a focus on reexplaining the full written case.

 JUDGE ADVICE: "The creative reel should showcase all of the work that I've just read about and want to see.
 I would rather clearly see the different executions over hearing setup."